seminar-cv-by-deeplearning-31/SOCOfing-AE/README.md

 # Auto encoder architecture

-[misschien mentionen dat een dense autoencoder niet werkte?
-Misschien ook niet want je had dat nog niet met de 32x32 fingerprints geprobeerd.]

 After some failed attempts, we decided to keep our architecture choice simple, and use a standard autoencoder implemented by pytorch lightning bolt.

+## Resnet blocks

-## [Section on resnet blocks as these are used in the autoencoder]
+The autoencoder uses resnet blocks in both the en-and decoder.

+TODO: Write short section on resnets